 Current US Children's Poet Laureate Kenn Nesbitt, former US Children's Poet Laureate J. Patrick Lewis, and illustrator Minalima's BIGFOOT IS MISSING!, a book of cryptid poems, in which poetry lurks in newspaper headlines, warnings scrawled in graffiti, billboards and bus benches bellow beware, to Melissa Manlove of Chronicle Children's, for publication in March 2015, by Jill Corcoran at Jill Corcoran Literary Agency for Nesbitt while still working at Herman Agency and Ginger Knowlton of Curtis Brown for Lewis (World).

-Varsha Baja's OUR BABY, a celebration of an elephant's birth, to Nancy Paulsen at Nancy Paulsen Books, in a pre-empt, in a two-book deal
+Varsha Baja's THIS IS OUR BABY, BORN TODAY, a celebration of an elephant's birth, to Nancy Paulsen at Nancy Paulsen Books, in a pre-empt, in a two-book deal

 Jennifer Arena's 100 SNOWMEN, a mathematical rhyming romp with a Where's Waldo artistic twist, to Margery Cuyler at Marshall Cavendish (World).

-Aimee Reid's LITTLE GREY, in which a baby elephant dreams of growing big while spending a playful day in the forest with his mother, to Jennifer Arena at Random House Children's, for publication in Fall 2013 (World).
+Aimee Reid's MAMA'S DAY WITH LITTLE GREY, in which a baby elephant dreams of growing big while spending a playful day in the forest with his mother, to Jennifer Arena at Random House Children's, for publication in Fall 2013 (World).

 Linda Joy Singleton's SNOW DOG, SAND DOG, in which a a girl's imagination does not stop her from loving a dog, well actually 4 dogs, of her very own, to Kristin Ostby at Albert Whitman (World).